Teradata/stacki-wiki/Building-From-Source.md

 ## Setup Yum for CentOS and Updates

-Building Stacki requires several packages not included in the base install of the Frontend, so we must configure yum to have access to the complete and updated CentOS packages.
+Building Stacki requires several packages not included in the base install of the frontend, so we must configure yum to have access to the complete and updated CentOS packages.
 Create the following two files: